Excel Expert 11

 This class focuses on the new XLOOKUP function which was added to Excel in 2019 for Microsoft 365 subscribers.
 We will learn all of the ways to use XLOOKUP in addition to double-lookups (two-way lookups).
 We will also take some time to go over some string manipulation functions, turn on the Developer toolbar, and learn how to create Combo Boxes.

 If you would like a preview of what's covered in this class, click on the video player image below to watch the first lesson of this course free of charge, or scroll down for the complete course outline.

 This course is for the expert user who has good experience with Microsoft Excel or has completed our Beginner Series and the previous Expert Series classes.
-This course primarily focuses on the XLOOKUP function which is new in Excel in 2019.
+This course primarily focuses on the XLOOKUP function which is new in Excel in 2019 for Microsoft 365 Subscribers ONLY.
 If you have an older version of Excel, you will only benefit from Lesson 1 (Video Time Conversion).

 Lesson 1 covers mostly string manipulation.
 We will take a list of videos with their running times, and then pull that apart and change that so it reads time indexes to jump to if you put all of the videos together into one long video.
 Sound confusing?